myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 If you are using a Linux-based board, the Embedded C library includes working examples for connecting your board, publishing data and subscribing to data from Cayenne.
 In the next few sections we will discuss these examples and give you some details on how the code uses MQTT to accomplish these tasks.

 **Exploring the examples**
-The Embedded C library includes three helpful examples located in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/tree/master/src/Platform/Linux/examples" target="_blank">Linux code</a> folder.
+The Embedded C library includes three helpful examples located in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/tree/master/src/Platform/Linux/examples" target="_blank">Platform/Linux examples</a> folder.
 In the next few sections we will walk through portions of these examples and use them to cover the following concepts:

 + [Connecting your board to Cayenne](#bring-your-own-thing-api-using-embedded-c-code-examples-connect-board-to-cayenne) so that your device shows up in your dashboard.
 + [Sending sensor data to Cayenne](#bring-your-own-thing-api-using-embedded-c-code-examples-send-sensor-data-to-cayenne) so that your dashboard is populated with widgets.